rage/programming-23/data/part-2/4-simple-loops.md

 ## Concatenating strings with the + operator

-The above example with PIN checking used a helper variable `attempts` to keep track of how many times the user had typed in a code:
+The above example with PIN checking used a helper variable `attempts` to keep track of how many times the user had tried to type in a code:

 ```python
 attempts = 0